castle-engine/cge-www/README.md

   You can uncomment special lines in `scripts/make_tags.sh` to delete tags beforehand, to set new ones.
   But it would be best if Jenkins would build tags.

+  Exception: for glplotter, I just used pack.sh in glplotter code to build last release.

 - Publish releases

 - Update the URLs: